fizwit/filesystem-reporting-tools/README.md

 administrative staff.
 The NFS file systems to be reported on by pwalk are exported read only to the admin machine.

+### Options
+--NoSnap  Ignore directories that match the name .snapshot.

+--exclude file, Exclude expects a single argument which is the name of a file.
+  The exclude file contains paths of directories to skip.
+One path per line. pwalk will run with absolute or relative paths.
+The format of the pathnames in the exclude file should match the output of pwalk.

+Exclude expects a single argument which is the name of a file.
+The exlude file contains paths of directories

 ### Reporting ###
 SQL allows you to look at file systems differently and more efficiently than just browsing a file system by hand.
 As an example: How many files have been